 2. Free up storage for macOS 11 installation

 Here’s a weird thing about new macOS versions: They require a specific amount of storage space — but you never know the exact amount.
 From what we’ve seen in the recent releases, a clean installation requires around 12.5GB of storage space, and an upgrade takes 18.5GB.
 Hence you might assume 15-20GB is the amount that should be good for macOS 11.

 CleanMyMac X is a great Mac utility that will make sure you comply with the requirements — even if you don’t know the exact amount of storage you should free up.
 It removes all the clutter from your Mac, including old caches, file leftovers, mail attachments, and more.
 In other words, it wins you maximum free storage you wouldn’t be able to free up manually.
 So it’s a great tool to own, whether you decide to upgrade to Big Sur or not.

 3. Backup your data

-Whether you install beta or wait for the official release, this is going to be a big event for your Mac.
+Installing a new macOS version is always a big event for your Mac.
 A fresh start.
 To make sure you don’t lose anything from your Mac’s previous life, create a backup.
 You can use Apple’s Time Machine for the job, or go with a more advanced tool like Get Backup Pro.
 Unlike Time Machine, it can create bootable backups — which means enhanced security — and has lots of handy features like scheduling and compressing backups.
 The choice of tools is up to you, but make sure you don’t miss this step.